 The minimum to have an account managed by KW Management is $250,000.
-Our advisor has a maximum number of clients per practice in order to streamline our operations and service efficiency by delivering a sustainable client contact rate and cover the minimum operating expense for continuous technology and customized investment research fee.
+Our advisor has a maximum number of clients per practice to streamline our operations and service efficiency by delivering a sustainable client contact rate and covering the minimum operating expense for continuous technology and customized investment research fee.

 What is the fiduciary standard?

-This means that KW Wealth will only act in the best interests of your clients and provide investment advice in our clients’ best interests.
-We only owe a duty of undivided loyalty and utmost good faith to our client.
+This means that KW Wealth will only act in your client's best interests and provide investment advice in our client's best interests.
+We only owe our client a duty of undivided loyalty and utmost good faith.
 We have a code of ethics and a strong culture of compliance.
-Furthermore, we owe our clients specific duties as a fiduciary:
+Furthermore, we owe our clients specific duties as fiduciary: